isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Plenary Address by Ms Josephine Teo at the 9th Singapore‑China Forum on Leadership.md

 24.&nbsp;Our Multi-Ministry Taskforce on COVID-19 strived to be as open and transparent as possible.
 To prepare our citizens for the difficulties that lay ahead, the taskforce held regular press conferences to put out new information, and be upfront about the uncertainties and risks.&nbsp;<br>

-</p><p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;Over the course of three years, the taskforce held 83 press conferences.
-The first took place on 27 January 2020, and the last on 9 February 2023.<br>
+<p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;Over the course of three years, the taskforce held 83 press conferences.
+The first took place on 27 January 2020, and the last on 9 February 2023.</p>

-</p><p style="margin-left:30px;">b.&nbsp;&nbsp;&nbsp;&nbsp;Senior Cabinet Ministers including Prime Minister Lee also delivered a series of National Broadcasts to address citizens directly on significant developments.<br>
+<p style="margin-left:30px;">b.&nbsp;&nbsp;&nbsp;&nbsp;Senior Cabinet Ministers including Prime Minister Lee also delivered a series of National Broadcasts to address citizens directly on significant developments.</p>

 25.&nbsp;We also expanded and refreshed our communications channels, and launched targeted campaigns, such as VacciNationSG to support our vaccination drive.
 Over the course of the pandemic, Gov.sg’s 10 platforms added close to 2 million more subscribers.<br>